 Fat also adds flavor.
 Butter, olive oil, cream, cheese, or pan drippings.
 These all give food richness and body.
 Without enough fat, dishes can taste thin even when seasoned correctly.
 This does not mean greasy food.
 I’m not saying to add Crisco shortening like my mom used to, but add a fat that adds something to the dish.
 Adding a dab of butter to a pan sauce before serving smooths it out.

 Spices and herbs can help.
 Dumping extra garlic powder or paprika into a bland dish does not fix missing structure.
 Flavor works in layers.
 Earthy spices, bright herbs, savory aromatics, fresh finishing herbs—these all play different roles.
 They are called finishing herbs because they work best when you are finishing the dish.
 For example, add fresh basil at the end when you are making your red sauce.
+Adding basil to a red sauce or blush sauce makes all the difference.
 Fresh parsley, basil, cilantro, dill, green onions—these can lift a finished dish in ways dried herbs cannot.
 Freshness matters too.
 Old dried spices lose strength.
 Check the dates on your dried spices.
 Spices from 1997 will have lost their punch.

 Temperature affects flavor as well.
 Food served lukewarm loses impact.
 Hot dishes need to be hot enough to release aroma.
 Cold dishes need to be chilled properly so they taste crisp and fresh.